 Inspired by Frederick Douglass’ life and extraordinary contributions to the American story, the Ford's Theatre National Historic Site, Ford's Theatre Society, and National Mall and Memorial Parks partnered with the Frederick Douglass National Historic Site to create a set of four videos to help students and teachers improve their skills as orators.
 Check them out!

 This project was made possible by an Impact Grant from the National Park Foundation through the generous support of ARAMARK through the Yawkev Foundation, The Fernandez Pave The Way Foundation and the HISTORY channel.
-For more information on the National Park Foundation grants and programs and the beneficial impact they have on our national parks, please visit: http://www.nationalparks.org/our-work/programs/impact-grants.
+Learn more aboutthe National Park Foundation grants and programs and the beneficial impact they have on our national parks, here.